 How Your Doctor Will Make a Diagnosis

 To determine what’s causing your wrist pain, your doctor will conduct a physical exam and order any necessary tests to pinpoint the cause.
 During your physical exam, you will be asked to bend the wrist to check for tingling sensations, your grip strength will be tested, and your doctor may tap the median nerve to see if you experience any pain.
 Your doctor may also check for swelling or deformity during this exam.
-Further testing will be necessary, such as imaging studies like X-rays to evaluate the joints and bone.
+Further testing will be necessary, such as like X-rays to evaluate the joints and bone.
 Your doctor may also perform electromyography to assess your nerve health, and other tests to detect any underlying medical conditions.

 Wrist Pain Treatment